faraazahmad/tisp/README.md

 ```

 **NOTE**: Tisp doesn't generate executable binaries yet, it generates LLVM IR
-in a file called `output.ll` that you can run with the `lli` command that comes
+in a file called `output.ll` in the same folder as the source file that you
-with your LLVM installation.
+can run with the `lli` command that comes with your LLVM installation.